f-corvaro/FDF/README.md

 <p align="justify">

 The FDF project is a 3D Wireframe Viewer.
+The program should represent this landscape with a wireframe (also known as "mesh").
+This means that it should draw lines between each point and its neighbors to form a grid of polygons (usually triangles or quadrilaterals).
 It's a software development project that focuses on graphics programming, specifically in the field of rendering.
 The main goal of the project is to create a simplified 3D graphic representation of a relief landscape.
 The project takes a file as input, which contains a set of coordinates.
 Each coordinate represents a point in space (X, Y, Z) and corresponds to a pixel on the screen.
 The X and Y values are the coordinates on the screen, and the Z value will be represented by the color of the pixel.
 The FDF project is written in C, using the miniLibX, a simple graphics library provided for the project.
 It includes features like rotation, zooming, and changing the color gradient.
 This project is a great opportunity to learn about 3D projections, event-driven programming, and how to use graphics libraries.
 It's a challenging project that requires a good understanding of mathematics, particularly matrix and vector operations.